Contents

 The thesis of this article

 Fan-out is a trade where you pay tokens to buy latency.
 Parallel is justified only when the value of wall-clock savings exceeds three costs: (1) context duplication, (2) waiting due to gating, and (3) retry multiplication.
-We visualize that break-even point with KanseiLink's measured latency and success-rate data.
+We visualize that break-even point with KanseiLink's measured latency and early success-rate data.

 Cost #1: The Context-Duplication Tax